HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ### DN format requirements

 The `adminDN` field currently enforces strict validation to ensure certificate compatibility with the OpenSearch Security plugin.
-This limitation will be lifted soon on next release.
+This limitation will be lifted soon.

 The following format requirements must be adhered to, for now: